 There are various methods that can be used to keep data organized.
 Some of these are simple things we do every day such as saving a new version of a draft using "Save As..." instead of "Save" while others require commitment and planning to implement.
-The trade-off with setting up a file management systems is that while they take time to set up they will save you time later and reduce errors.
+The trade-off with setting up a file management systems is that while they take time to set up they will save you time later by reducing errors.

 Version control, also known as "file versioning", is when you save an updated file as a new file instead of overwriting the old file.
 This lets you "revert" back to an earlier version if needed.
 While this process can be done by hand it is much easier (and safer) to have a machine assist you.